The Best Metals For Sensitive Ears: A Beginners Guide (VIDEO)

 I follow this process as a way of testing quality, form, and structure.
 If pieces do not sit well or are quite challenging to wear –I have made a few of these – I may post about them on Instagram, but they do not make it to my shop.

 Notably, earrings are the newest additions to my shop.
 You may be surprised as they have overtaken my inventory.

-What makes jewelry hypoallergenic?
+What is hypoallergenic jewelry & what makes jewelry hypoallergenic?

 According to the Agency for Toxic Substances and Disease Registry, about 10 to 20 percent of the population is affected by an allergy to nickel.

-Jewelry Information Place notes that jewelry made from pure metals – such as 24K gold, sterling silver, fine silver, copper, titanium, and stainless-steel – are considered hypoallergenic jewelry.
-They either do not contain nickel or contain trace amounts of nickel.
+Pure metals, such as 24K gold, sterling silver, fine silver, copper, titanium, and stainless-steel are considered hypoallergenic metals.

 Why is nickel used to create jewelry?

-Nickel, as defined by the Nickle Institute, is the fifth most common element on earth.
-It is a naturally occurring element with a silvery-white, shiny appearance.
+Nickel, as noted by the Nickle Institute, is the fifth most common, naturally occurring element on earth with a silvery-white, shiny appearance.

 - High melting point